Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Introduction

 where the quantities $\rho\left( r\right) $, $p_{\mathrm{r}}\left( r\right) $ and $p_{\mathrm{t} }(r)$ represent the total energy density, the total radial pressure and the total tangential pressure of the anisotropic SET respectively.
 The energy-momentum conservation is guaranteed by imposing the validity of the following differential equation

-which must be compatible with the Einstein Field Equations (EFE).
-We will consider a SET composed by three parts: one part $T_{\mu\nu}^{\mathrm{Scalar}}$ resulting from the scalar field, another part resulting from the Casimir source
+We will consider a SET composed by three parts: one part $T_{\mu\nu}^{\mathrm{Scalar}}$ resulting from the scalar field, another part $T_{\mu\nu}^{\mathrm{Casimir}}$ resulting from the Casimir source and the last part will be composed by a SET, whose form is